 80% on Timeless, Long-Lasting Pieces

 When looking for long-lasting pieces, think of larger furniture, gaps in your décor, and items you might want to keep for a long time.
 This could include anything from a sofa to additional storage, a quality rug, or luxe bedding.

 When picking a sofa, pick a shape and color you'll love for years, and don't forget to measure thrice!

 For a coffee table, you'll want to make sure it's proportionate to your sofa and that it can hold all of your essentials—coffee table books, remotes, and such.

 Need to fill an awkward corner?
 Try a statement lounge chair paired with a side table and floor lamp, and carve yourself a relaxing reading nook.

 We spend one-third of our lives in bed, so investing in quality bedding is a little luxury that shouldn't be skimped on.

 Is your stuff spilling out everywhere?
 Consider a storage piece like a bedside table, bookcase, or credenza.

 Well-made rugs last a lifetime, while their budget alternatives often pill and disintegrate quickly.
-Buy a vintage rug that has been around for decades, and you'll know it will last another few.
+Invest in a wool rug for endurance, and you'll know it will last.

 20% on Fun, Trendy Accents